pondrejk/dizzer/chap-definitions.md

 @baldassarre2016think

+@boyd2012critical define big data as: a cultural, technological, and scholarly phenomenon that rests on the interplay of:
+- Technology: maximizing computation power and algorithmic accuracy to gather, analyze, link, and compare large data sets.
+- Analysis: drawing on large data sets to identify patterns in order to make economic, social, technical, and legal claims.
+- Mythology: the widespread belief that large data sets offer a higher form of intelligence and knowledge that can generate insights that were previously impossible, with the aura of truth, objectivity, and accuracy.

+Rejecting the view of big data as a singular phenomenon, big data as a non-specific convering term -- @helles2013making: "Data are made in a process involving multiple social agents — communicators, service providers, communication researchers, commercial stakeholders, government authorities, international regulators, and more.
+Data are made for a variety of scholarly and applied purposes ...
+And data are processed and employed in a whole range of everyday and institutional contexts."

+Expectation vary on context, example of learning analytics -- @wilson2017big: "In this paper, we have used three comparisons to draw out ways in which a particular and currently popular use of big data — learning analytics — differs from other big data contexts.
+We have tried to highlight the lessons for learning analytics that emerge from such explicit comparisons.

+    First, the comparison with big data in the physical sciences highlighted the difference between intentional and incidental data collection; the need for robust theoretical underpinnings to measurements that rely on proxies rather than direct observation; the further need for robust theoretical underpinnings to explain or predict the presence and absence of correlations between different variables; and the dangers of comparing the infinitely differentiated interactions between students and learning resources with the endlessly repeatable interactions between fundamentally identical particles.

+    Second, the comparison with big data in business intelligence highlighted the ethical issues around collecting data when users have no choice to opt out and do not give explicit or informed consent; issues around who business intelligence algorithms such as recommender systems are intended to benefit; the question of whether recommender systems are reliable (and if they are not, might they end up recommending behavior that is in fact detrimental to students); and questions of whether the digital trace data used in Learning Analytics are actually traces of learning at all.

+    Third, the comparison with big data in public health highlighted the possible elision between the levels of population and individual; and the question of whether analytics are best used to change the behavior of consumers (students) or the conditions in which they find themselves.
+"

 **As a social phenomenon** (here also sceptical views) *we are as good as we can measure*

 Often times, big data is described indirectly by the impacts, real or imagined, it has on the society.

 Concluding with the societal impact.
 For some authors, the debate on perfect definition of big data may be dismissed as unproductive.
-The popularity of the term itself may diminish like many other new technologies that become part of the typical hype cycle (see Gartner repors 2017, 2016 etc.).
+The popularity of the term itself may diminish like many other new technologies that become part of the typical hype cycle (see Gartner repors 2017, 2016 etc.) [^5].
 Even though the technological industry is largely fasion-driven, its societal impacts are real (even though unevenly distributed...).
 And just because something is hyped, it does not mean we can or should ignore it (see @jagadish2015big, also for debunking some common myths about big data).

 To mayer2013big big data stands for "the ability of society to harness information in novel ways to produce useful insights or goods and services of significant value".
 Here, more than an exact definition, is important the societal impacts that are likely to stay even when the big data hype is over.
 About such impacts is the following chapter.